rails/rails/guides/source/api_app.md

 });
 ```

-`ActionDispatch::ParamsParser` will see the `Content-Type` and your parameters
+`ActionDispatch::Request` will see the `Content-Type` and your parameters
 will be:

 ```ruby